Cleveland Urban News.Com interviewed now President Barack Obama one-on-one when he was campaigning for president. As to the Obama interview,

 Parma is a Cleveland suburb that is 12 percent Black and has a history of police mishaps against the Black community, though Ficker was White.

-According to an article published on Dec.
-20 by Cleveland.Com, the online affiliate of the Cleveland Plain Dealer Newspaper, Ohio's largest newspaper, Ficker's mother, Bernadette Rolen, and girlfriend, Tiffany Urbach, recently notified a federal judge that they were amenable to negotiating a settlement.
-CLICK HERE TO READ THE ENTIRE CLEVELAND.COM ARTICLE
+Ficker's mother, Bernadette Rolen, and girlfriend, Tiffany Urbach, also the mother of his two children, recently notified a federal judge that they were amenable to negotiating a settlement.

-Mediation is scheduled for Jan.
-5 in front of presiding U.S. District Judge Dan Polster, Cleveland.Com said in its article, as Polster has settled other Cleveland police killing lawsuits, including that of Malissa Williams and Tim Russell, both Black and both gunned down in 2012 by 13 non-Black cops slinging 137 bullets.
+Mediation began Jan.
+5 in front of presiding U.S. District Judge Dan Polster as Polster has settled other Cleveland police killing lawsuits, including that of Malissa Williams and Tim Russell, both Black and both gunned down in 2012 by 13 non-Black Cleveland cops slinging 137 bullets.

 The families of Russell and Williams split a $3 million settlement.

-Ficker left behind two kids with Urbach and she and his mother, Bernadette Rolen, and father, Dennis Ficker, have rallied with activists relative to erroneous Cleveland police murders, including on Daniel Ficker's behalf.
+Urbach and Ficker's mother, Bernadette, and father, Dennis Ficker, who are divorced and Bernadette remarried, have rallied with activists relative to erroneous Cleveland police murders, including on Daniel Ficker's behalf.

-"This case should be settled fairly if that is what the family wants because of obvious alleged wrongdoing and an injustice that needs to be rectified," said activist Kathy Wray Coleman, who leads the Imperial Women Coalition.
+"This case should be settled fairly if that is what the family wants because of obvious alleged wrongdoing and an injustice that needs to be rectified," said activist Kathy Wray Coleman last month for a story on the issue.

-Art McKoy, founder of Black on Black Crime Inc. and a longtime community activist, agrees and told Cleveland Urban News.Com that the Ficker family deserves justice.
+Art McKoy, founder of Black on Black Crime Inc. and a longtime community activist, also agreed that justice was due to the Ficker family.

-"We want what the Ficker family wants," said McKoy.
+"We want what the Ficker family wants," said McKoy, late last month and also for a story on the matter.
 "They are a great family that has been fighting for justice for a long time."

-Coleman said that Ficker is the lone White victim of police brutality and an excessive force killing that activists have fought for in recent years and that his case is as meaningful as the other police killing victims, including Black victims of Timothy Russell, Malissa Williams, Tamir Rice, Tanisha Anderson, rapper Kenneth Smith, and Brandon Jones.
+Coleman said that Ficker is the lone White victim of Cleveland police brutality and an excessive force killing that activists have fought for in the last six years and that his case is as meaningful as the other police killing victims, including the Black victims of Timothy Russell, Malissa Williams, Tamir Rice, Tanisha Anderson and Brandon Jones.

 Coleman said that activists are pushing a non-violent and peaceful movement for redress for unorthodox Cleveland police killings, and police brutality in general in Cuyahoga County, which includes the largely Black city of Cleveland.

-Ficker, 27, was shot and killed by Craska during a July 4, 2011 confrontation.
-(Editor's note: Matt Craska)
+Ficker, then 27, was shot and killed by Cleveland police officer Matt Craska during a July 4, 2011 confrontation at his home in Parma.

-He had gone to a party at officer David Mindek's house the day before the shooting and was accused by David Mindek's wife of allegedly stealing her jewelry, the Cleveland.com article says.
+He had reportedly gone to a party at officer David Mindek's house the day before the shooting and was accused by David Mindek's wife of allegedly stealing her jewelry.

-Kimberly Mindek, who is also Urbach's (Ficker's girlfriend) cousin, called her husband about the missing jewelry.
-David Mindek, who was off duty, and Craska, who was on, went to Ficker's home to talk to him.
+According to a Cleveland.com story, Kimberly Mindek, who is also Urbach's (Ficker's girlfriend) cousin, called her husband about the missing jewelry.
+David Mindek, who was off duty, and Craska, who was on, went to Ficker's home to allegedly talk to him.

 A struggle ensued, the lawsuit says, and Craska tried to arrest Ficker, claiming he had allegedly assaulted him during the altercation.

-The struggle ended with Craska shooting Ficker in the chest and prominent Cleveland attorney Gilbert says in the lawsuit that Ficker was innocent, and a victim of police abuse and malfeasance.
+The struggle ended with Craska shooting Ficker in the chest and Gilbert says in the lawsuit that Ficker was innocent, and a victim of police abuse and malfeasance.

 A grand jury cleared Craska of criminal liability, which is routine relative to Cleveland police killings, and regardless often of wrongdoing by police, data show.

-Officer Mindek was acquitted of a dereliction of duty charge Prosecutors had said that he refused to help Craska make an arrest.
+Officer Mindek was acquitted of a dereliction of duty charge where prosecutors had said that he refused to help Craska make an arrest.

-Both police officers are White and have since left the force, Gilbert confirmed.
+Both police officers are White and have since left the force, though neither of them were disciplined by the city, Gilbert confirmed.